ts-oh/bookbot/README.md

 ```
 +++ Begin report of ./books/the_bible_kjv.txt +++

-824528 found in the document
+824528 words found in the document

 The 'e' character was found 412514 times
 The 't' character was found 317976 times